SoftwareSeniPT/ss-codex/markdowns/flexipeople.md

 3. Click the <span class="blue">REPLY</span> button.
 If the ticket has CCs and BCCs, choose REPLY ALL instead

 ### Adding a personal note to tickets
-After the ticket is replied and assigned to an agent, a personal note may be added. <div class="note">This personal note is for internal use only.
+After the ticket is replied and assigned to an agent, a personal note may be added. <div class="warning">This personal note is for internal use only.
 Client will not be able to see this. </div>
 In order to create a new note, the steps are as follow:
 <img src="/images/FPW-Note.png">